Centennial Honors College

 WHAT IS IN-COURSE HONORS?

-In-course honors is a contract between the student and instructor to collaborate on an honors learning experience related to the context of a course and turning that course into honors credit.
+In-course honors is a contract between the student and instructor to collaborate on a learning experience related to the context of a course.
 Credit may count towards an academic department's Major Honors requirements, the Pre-Law Honors Minor, or, in limited circumstances, a student’s General Honors program.
 Honors projects are elevated activities designed to challenge the student beyond the requirements outlined in the course syllabus.
+A successful honors project represents approximately 15 hours of work (approximately one hour per week of the semester).
+It should not simply be additional homework.
+Emphasis should be placed on educational/professional enrichment and feeding students’ curiosity.

 SAMPLE PROJECT TYPES

-• Conduct research and write a scholarly paper or give a presentation
+• Conduct research and write a scholarly paper

 • Create an original piece of music or work of art

-• Calculate metrics not explored in class
+• Calculate metrics or develop models not explored in class

 • Explore alternative ideas/opinions/readings and discuss their implications